 - If the email doesn’t make sense, delete it

-- If the email comes from your financial institution but asks for your password or some other information, call up the financial institution and ask if they really sent you the email.
-Chances are high that they have not.
+- If the email appears to be from your financial institution but requests your password or other sensitive information, contact the financial institution directly and verify if they sent you the email.
+Likely, they have not.

-- No matter what, never click links in the email to open your bank websites; always type them in the browser address bar manually
+- No matter what, never click on links in an email to open your bank’s website; always type the URL manually into the browser’s address bar.

 While the above are common, the best method to protect from email spoofing is to use digital signatures.
-There are many companies that provide email digital signatures, including some that provide it for free.
+Many companies provide email digital signatures, including some that provide it for free.
 If you send a digitally signed email, the email client at the receivers’ end will analyze the header to search for tampering.
-If it finds anything fishy, it will notify you when you try to open the email.
+If it detects anything suspicious, it will notify you when you attempt to open the email.

 In any case, if you get a spoofed email, notify the relevant institution.
 While notifying the institution, you may also include a CC to “[email protected]” so that the cybercrime cells can also take a look at it.